tillepille/raspi-node-433-api/readme.md

 Inspired by the [xkonni/raspbery-remote](https://github.com/xkonni/raspberry-remote) idea with RCSwitch mechanisms.
 But unfortunately this has issues with Raspian Stretch...
 Also based on [eroak/rpi-433](https://github.com/eroak/rpi-433) which I forked and tweaked to myself, will make a pull request later...

 It's supposed to switch 433MHz ELRO style power outlets and intertechno switches by web.
-Mainly to use it with another NodeJS Instance of [Homebridge] (https://github.com/nfarina/homebridge).
+Mainly to use it with another NodeJS Instance of [Homebridge](https://github.com/nfarina/homebridge).

 ## To-Do